PiotrPawel/BlogApp/README.md

 - AWS S3 (to store images of profile avatars)
 - Heroku

-## Link to app after deploying to Heroku:
+## Link to BlogApp after deploying to Heroku:
 > https://myblogindjangoapp.herokuapp.com